Tell me, what did your family vacations look like when you were growing up?

 If you’ve never seen them before, prepare to be wowed.

 The Redwood tree only exists in California, Oregon, and China’s Hubei province.
-The first spot you’ll see them driving up the coast from Southern California is in Big Sur, and my, what a sight they are.
+The first spot you’ll see them driving up the coast from Southern California is in Big Sur.
+My, what a sight they are.

 The world’s tallest known living tree, named the Hyperion in Northern California, is of the Redwood variety and stands at 115.61 m (379.3 ft).
-It’s incredible to imagine how resilient these trees are, as the average age of Redwoods is 500-700 years, with some living as much as 2000-2500 years!
+It’s incredible to imagine how resilient these trees are.
+The average age of Redwoods is 500-700 years, with some living as much as 2000-2500 years!

-Their fire-retardant bark and the way it splinters into tiny pieces when it hits the ground have helped them survive fires and logging, though they still are victim to both.
+Their fire-retardant bark and the way it splinters into tiny pieces when it hits the ground have helped them survive fires and logging.
+They still are victim to both, though.
 Thankfully, conservation efforts in California have protected some of the areas where they grow.

 McWay Falls has a beautiful history.
 It’s right outside of Julia Pfeiffer Burns State Park (park on the right side of the road if coming from the north in order to avoid paying park entrance fees if all you want to do is quickly see the falls).